Olivia Rowlandson Milns1

 Louise Hollingsworth Morris Clews was the daughter of Henry Clews.1 She married, firstly, Hon.
 Andrew Nicholas Armstrong Vanneck, son of Hon.
 William Arcedeckne Vanneck and Mary Armstrong, on 1 September 1930.1 She and Hon.
 Andrew Nicholas Armstrong Vanneck were divorced in 1933.2 She married, secondly, Ian Douglas Campbell, 11th Duke of Argyll, son of Douglas Walter Campbell and Aimeé Marie Suzanne Lawrence, on 23 November 1935.1 She and Ian Douglas Campbell, 11th Duke of Argyll were divorced in 1951.1 She died on 10 February 1970.3

 From 1 September 1930, her married name became Vanneck.4 Her married name became Campbell.
-As a result of her marriage, Louise Hollingsworth Morris Clews was styled as Duchess of Argyll on 20 August 1949.
+After her marriage, Louise Hollingsworth Morris Clews was styled as Duchess of Argyll on 20 August 1949.

 Children of Louise Hollingsworth Morris Clews and Ian Douglas Campbell, 11th Duke of Argyll